sumeetbhandari/Notes/README.md

-The mapping of custom messages in the Java test class is not strictly necessary if your validation library supports custom error messages directly within the schema.
-However, the `networknt` JSON schema validator library does not directly support custom error messages embedded in the schema itself.
-Therefore, post-processing the validation results in the test class to apply custom messages is a practical workaround.

-If you would like to simplify your setup and avoid manual mapping in the test class, you could consider using a JSON schema validation library that natively supports custom error messages.
-But if you prefer to stick with `networknt` JSON schema validator and ensure clear and specific messages, here's a streamlined approach without manually mapping messages:
+To achieve custom error messages natively supported by a JSON schema validation library, you might want to use the `Everit` JSON schema library.
+This library allows you to embed custom messages directly in your JSON schema, and then process these messages easily in your Java code.
+Here’s how you can set this up:

-### Updated JSON Schema
+### 1. JSON Schema with Custom Messages

-While the schema itself can't natively define custom messages that the `networknt` library will directly use, we can still define it for clarity.
+Define your schema with custom messages using the `errorMessage` keyword:

 ```json
 {